Section

 Lines of research: Health Economics, Economics of Education and Financial Inclusion

 Dr Toni Mora is a full professor at the Universitat Internacional de Catalunya (UIC Barcelona).
-He is currently vice-rector for Research, Innovation and Knowledge Transfer.
 His main lines of a research include micro-econometric techniques for health policy impact assessment, and what determines healthcare utilisation and the design of experiments to assess healthcare policies.
 He also undertakes research in other fields such as the Economics of Education and Regional Economics.
 He is currently 2nd Vice President of the Spanish Health Economics Association (AES) and a member of the European Health Economics Association (EuHEA).
 He holds a PhD in Economics.
 His research focuses on studies related to obesity, and what determines healthcare expenditure and inequity (analysis of inequality).
 He regularly works with the Catalan Public Health Service (ASPCAT).

 David Roche Vallés